pauek/CookieCutters/README.md

 1. Draw the silhouette
 ----------------------

 Create a SVG file in Inkscape with 3 layers: "cutter" (cutting parts), "join" (unions between parts, optionally), "outer" (outer silhouette).
+Put the shapes at the bottom left of the page, which is (0, 0) in DXF.

 2. Convert to DXF
 -----------------